raaudain/emsi_project/README.md

 This is my first time using Scrapy to complete a project.
 I decided to use Scrapy because it's the preferred framework for Emsi BG's data engineering team.
 I spent a lot of time going through Scrapy's documentation, reading articles, and watching videos to completing this assignment.

 By the time I was done, I understood why Scrapy is preferred over other scraping tools.
-I wrote less code than I would have with BeautifulSoup or Selenium, and Scrapy's Item Loader adds more scalability.
+I wrote less code than I would have with BeautifulSoup or Selenium, and Scrapy's Item Loaders add more scalability.

 ### About My Code

-- Data was cleaned using Scrapy's Item Loader input processor MapCompose.
+- Data was cleaned using Scrapy's Item Loaders input processor MapCompose.
 - Changed settings so that outputted JSON files are indented.
 - To avoid Unicode issues, `emsi_jobs.json` uses numeric encoding.
 - Code is formatted to follow the PEP 8 style guide.